 Born in England, where he was an only child to Joseph and Frances Paine, he struggled to make ends meet as a young adult.
 As chance would have it and at a time when Paine was looking for a new start in life; he met Benjamin Franklin who gave him reasons why he should emigrate to America.
 It is at this point where his life took an interesting turn.
-The short biography below lists interesting information as well as famous quotes from the life of Thomas Paine.
+The short biography below lists interesting facts as well as famous quotes from the life of Thomas Paine.
+This information is written for both kids and adults.

 Thomas Paine Interesting Facts